Winnipeg Limited

+History

+The train was among the first operated by the St Paul, Minneapolis and Manitoba as train numbers 9 and 10, changing to 7 and 8 by 1913.
+It originally ran via Willmar to Fargo and Crookston, but was later moved to the main line that ran via St. Cloud.
+The service was truncated to run between Manitoba and Grand Forks after February 2, 1970.
+Burlington Northern continued to operate the train as numbers 47 and 48, although they did not retain the name, with it informally being known as the "Winnipeg Connection".
+It was not retained by Amtrak, and made its last run April 30, 1971.

+Rolling stock

 The Great Northern Railway's Winnipeg Limited was a train that evolved into a streamliner rather than becoming streamlined all at once.
-The Winnipeg Limited carried neither an observation car nor a dome car but it did have a club car.
-A typical consist of the period used streamlined head end cars, 48-revenue seat leg-rest coaches handed down from the Western Star, a Pass-series 6-roomette, 5-double bedroom, 2-compartment sleeping car, a Glacier-series 16-duplex roomette, 4-double bedroom sleeping car both handed down from the Western Star.
-A Canadian National Railway Green-series 6-section, 6-roomette, 4-double bedroom sleeping car was carried between St. Paul and Winnipeg nightly in the summer season that continued on to Vancouver, British Columbia, in the Super Continental west of Winnipeg.
-The only two cars exclusive to the Winnipeg Limited were the two Club-series cars rebuilt by Pullman in February, 1956, from Glacier-series sleeping cars.
-These two Club-series cars retained their 8-duplex roomettes at one end and two of the double bedrooms.
+The Winnipeg Limited carried neither an observation car nor a dome car, but it did have a club car.
+A typical consist of the period used streamlined head-end cars, 48-revenue-seat leg-rest coaches handed down from the Western Star, a Pass-series 6-roomette, 5-double bedroom, 2-compartment sleeping car, a Glacier-series 16-duplex roomette, 4-double bedroom sleeping car both handed down from the Western Star.
+A Canadian National Railway Green-series 6-section, 6-roomette, 4-double-bedroom sleeping car was carried between St. Paul and Winnipeg nightly in the summer season that continued on to Vancouver, British Columbia, in the Super Continental west of Winnipeg.
+The only two cars exclusive to the Winnipeg Limited were the two Club-series cars rebuilt by Pullman in February 1956 from Glacier-series sleeping cars.
+These two Club-series cars retained their 8 duplex roomettes at one end and two of the double bedrooms.
 The space formerly occupied by the other two bedrooms was replaced by a buffet, and where the remaining eight duplex roomettes had been became a 12-seat dinette and 12-seat lounge area.
 These two cars were numbered and named 1198 Manitoba Club and 1099 Winnipeg Club and were operated one per consist.
 With the addition of these cars to the Winnipeg Limited on March 1, 1956, the trains were streamlined with the following consists: